gear-tech/gear/README.md

 Building a blockchain with Substrate allows it to be deployed on any compatible relay chain such as Polkadot and Kusama Substrate serves as a layer of communication between the relay chain and the parachain

-# :factory: How does it work?
+# How does it work?

 The internal flow of Gear: